dcsil/CSC491/policies/late_policy.md

 ### Asking for an Extension

-- Accomodations can be made by talking to the instructor.
+- Accommodations can be made by talking to the instructor.
 They are not guaranteed, however, but we do like to model a startup so they usually are acceptable! :)
 - Extensions that are requested within 6 hours of the due date will incur a penalty of 1 day, so please do not wait until the last minute to communicate with the instructor.

 ### Compounding assignments